 “I discovered sexism’s glass walls—which do exist still, to a shocking degree—later rather than earlier.
 A great blessing, that belatedness.
 As a young person, I felt the world’s heritage of art and literature was mine to forage.”
 (Jane Hirshfield)

-This week’s blog post contains just two small links because family duties had called me away from my desk .
-Whilst I was away I got totally enraptured by Paul Celan‘s Todesfuge, translated by John Felstiner, which I am writing about elsewhere.
-For today I am adding a discussion document about Women and Poetry which is related to two published posts here at Poethead.
-I am also adding my review of the moth magazine’s little editions , from the Writing.ie site.
+This week’s blog post contains just two small links because family duties had called me away from my desk.
+While I was away I got totally enraptured by Paul Celan‘s Todesfuge, translated by John Felstiner, which I am writing about elsewhere.
+For today I am adding a conversation about Women and Poetry which is related to two published posts here at Poethead.

 “We each need the speech of reason and we need the speech of feeling.
 And when I’m asked the unanswerable question about the origins of poetry, my speculation is similarly multiple: prayer, courtship, work song, grief song, rituals of passage and of harvest, war song, lullaby, memory-keeping mnemonic.
 Each of these must have pulled poetry onto early human tongues.
 Most are experiences shared by both men and women, and if war-making’s drum cry has more often been the domain of men, that’s counterbalanced by the murmur that sends an infant to sleeping.
 If one had to guess which came first, lullaby’s as plausible a guess as any.”
 (Jane Hirshfield)